 :: Miso soup – This Japanese staple is an immune-boosting superpower.
 I make a nice hearty version.

 :: Cod liver oil – Your gramma was right, this stuff is great for you.
 Make sure to get a brand that’s of the highest quality.
-My personal favorite is Blue Ice Fermented Cod Liver Oil by Green Pastures.
+My personal favorite is Blue Ice Fermented Cod Liver Oil by Green Pastures, which you can get from Radiant Life here.
 The fermentation gives a deeper and broader range of nutrients, so you’re getting even more benefit than with normal cod liver oil.
 And don’t worry – they have a capsule version so you don’t have to taste it.

 :: Dark leafy greens – Anything dark and leafy and green is very balancing to your system.
 You can eat them raw, steamed, lightly sautéed, or even roasted (see my Kale Chips recipe).
 Throw them into soups, add them to salads, drink them in a smoothie.
 The options are endless.

 Essential oils have long been known to have powerful immune-boosting properties.
 Here are a handful of my favorite oils and their uses:

 :: Diffuse Thieves Oil – this could be the single most effective thing you can do preventatively for your family this season.
 Thieves oil is a blend of Clove, Lemon, Cinnamon bark, Eucalyptus and Rosemary essential oils and is a powerful anti-viral, anti-fungal and anti-bacterial and will kill most of the airborne bacteria in a room.
 It will also naturally boost the immunity of anyone inhaling it at the time.
 Not to mention that it smells awesome.
 Here’s a recipe for an immune-boosting foot rub using Thieves Oil from my friend Lindsey at Homemade Mommy.